ratikeshgaonkar/ratikeshgaonkar/README.md

-Specializing in Salesforce-based cloud projects for finance, banking, and NGO sectors Expertise in developing Lightning Web Components (LWC), integrating REST APIs, and implementing Stripe payment solutions Mentor for team members and responsible for system performance, incident, and change management Co-authored a research paper on data protection in cloud computing, published in the Journal of Network and Computer Applications
-Conducted a Salesforce webinar for 50+ students
+Specializing in Salesforce-based cloud projects for finance, banking, and NGO sectors Expertise in developing Lightning Web Components (LWC), integrating REST APIs, and implementing Stripe payment solutions Mentor for team members and responsible for system performance, incident, and change management Conducted a Salesforce webinar for 50+ students
 Certifications: Salesforce Platform Developer I, JavaScript Developer I, and Platform App Builder Skills in Salesforce Development, Java, JavaScript, C++, and tools like Visual Studio Code and GitHub